SINET ITSEF 2016

 Another recently established initiative is the DHS Silicon Valley outreach program, under which the Directorate has established an office in Silicon Valley.
 They’re working to explain the DHS mission to industry, and they’re working to put the entrepreneur in touch with actual operators (and help those entrepreneurs find their first customer).
 The Directorate isn't, he explained, a venture capital organization.
 It tries to fit in at the front end of the process, finding start-ups when they’re about six to twelve months into their lifecycle.
 DHS won't take equity in a company, and it won't take intellectual property.
 They have obtained, and use, Other Transaction Authority, an acquisition process designed to bring commercial style and speed to Federal procurement.
 Other Transaction Authority enables DHS to reach companies who otherwise wouldn't do business with Government.
 Maughan closed with a description of the Silicon Valley Innovation Program’s phases.
 Their first call to industry is for Internet-of-things security solutions—your participation is invited.

-Canada’s Minister of Defense on the Place of Cyber Security in National Policy.
+Canada’s Minister of Defense on the place of cybercecurity in national policy.

 SINET CEO Robert Rodriguez introduced the Honourable Harjit Singh Sajjan, Member of Parliament and Minister of National Defense, Canada.